taiga-tsubota/site/content/en/authors/admin/_index.md

 I am an Economics master student at the University of Tokyo.

-My research interests include Econometrics.
+My research interests include Econometrics and Empirical Microeconomics.